SrGonao/srgonao.github.io/_pages/about.md

   more_info: >
     <p>goncalo.paulo@eleuther.ai</p>

-news: true # includes a list of news items
+news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

 Interpretability researcher at EleutherAI.

-I did a PhD in Theoretical and Applied Mechanics at Sapienza University of Rome, Italy.
+I have a PhD in Theoretical and Applied Mechanics from Sapienza University of Rome, Italy.